Hanifz99/ESP32-Weather-Station/Readme.md

 - **Precise Environment Sensing:** Uses the BME280 sensor for high-accuracy climate data.
 - **DIY Anemometer:** Custom-built wind speed sensor using Hall Effect sensors (A3144).
 - **IoT Ready:** Designed for seamless integration with cloud platforms.
-- **3D Printed Components:** Optimized for white filament to reflect solar heat.
+- **3D Printed Components:** Optimized for white filament to reflect solar heat. you can make anemometer without 3D printed componets but recomend to build 3D componets.

 ## Hardware Requirements
 - **Microcontroller:** ESP32 (DevKit V1 or S3) with External Antenna.